ruanzhijun/online-poker-texas-hold-em/README.md

 ## Versions

+* __0.2.3__ Added a way to retire players from the current round without them being deleted from the game.
+They'll be able to get back at the start of the next round while they have chips left.
 * __0.2.2__ Added checks and a way so the game gets stopped and deleted automatically when there's only 1 player left in game.
 * __0.2.1__ Phases fully implemented, now the game flows smooth from the first, to the last one.
 * __0.2__   Created and implemented State Machine Pattern.
 Structure of the several Phases in poker.
 Changes behaviour of actions.
 * __0.1.1__ Designing the basic structure of the network.
 Designing communications and package order.
 * __0.1__   Added the code representation of a cards and a deck.
 Also methods to manipulate them.
 * __0.0.1__ Initial status.
 Made a repostitory for the project.
 Looking which code of old projects can I re-use.